 F-1 visa holding students are normally eligible to leave the U. S. for temporary trips while they are studying.
-This can include leaving the U.S. for a conference, to visit family, or to spend summer at home.
+This can include leaving the U.S. for a conference, visiting family, or spending the summer at home.
 However, some specific details must be observed when traveling:

-2. Be certain that your form I-20 has been endorsed for travel on page two by staff
+- Be certain that your form I-20 has been endorsed for travel on page two by staff in

 be applied within 6 months of your planned trip.

-** Automatic Revalidation – for some F-1 visa holders, it is possible to take short term trips to Canada or Mexico (30 days or less), under the Automatic Revalidation program, which recognizes expired F-1 visas in combination with Active I-20s for travel purposes.
-Find further details here: https://travel.state.gov/content/visas/en/general/automatic-revalidation.html Note that Automatic Revalidation is available to a limited list of approved countries, always check before attempting to use Automatic Revalidation.
+** Automatic Revalidation – for some F-1 visa holders, it is possible to take short-term trips to Canada or Mexico (30 days or less), under the Automatic Revalidation program, which recognizes expired F-1 visas in combination with Active I-20s for travel purposes.